-This paleo rhubarb tart is layered with a buttery shortbread crust, rich almond frangiapane filling, and finished with a perfectly sweet, tart rhubarb topping.
-This paleo rhubarb dessert is absolutely stunning and positively delicious, making it perfect for summer entertaining.
+This paleo rhubarb tart is layered with a buttery shortbread crust, rich almond frangipane filling, and finished with a perfectly sweet, tart rhubarb topping.
+A dessert that’s absolutely stunning and positively delicious, making it perfect for summer entertaining.
 This paleo rhubarb tart is a must-try!
-Buy a rectangle tart pan here.

 My earliest memories of rhubarb aren’t memories at all; they’re stories recounted to me as though I were both there and absent, flashes of short scenes I’ve witnessed only in photos.
 Like posters for movies I’ve seen in my sleep.

 I was three or four, visiting family in upstate New York, the ones with the pet raccoons kept in cages in the living room (and I’m pretty sure that that’s actually true).
 My aunt or cousin’s wife or great uncle’s wife’s niece or whoever it was, she was making strawberry rhubarb pie, and I sat on the counter with a giant bowl of the filling, stuffing it into my chubby face.
 Eating it by the spoonful, bangs just a little too short from the homemade haircut the aunt or cousin’s wife or great uncle’s wife’s niece had given me earlier that day.

 I always loved rhubarb, or so I’m told, but it took a while for me to tackle the ingredient on my own, to muster up the courage to replace this half-memory in my mind with something doubly real and potentially disappointing.